 Pénot was born in the Xermaménil commune in north-eastern France to Laurent Pénot, a courier, and Rosalie Grandjean, a cook.
-Pénot seems to have been a family man, marrying the daughter of a local watchmaker, Charlotte Ernestine Jeanne Nayem, at age 20, and later having two children, Louise and André.
-I've not been able to find much in the way of biographical information, but it seems that at some point before 1896, Pénot moved his family to Paris where he studied at the École des Beaux-Arts.
+Pénot was a family man.
+At age 20 he married the daughter of a local watchmaker, Charlotte Ernestine Jeanne Nayem, and the couple had two children, Louise and André.
+I've not been able to find much in the way of biographical information, but at some point before 1896, Pénot moved his family to Paris where he studied at the École des Beaux-Arts.

 Got questions, comments or corrections about Albert Joseph Pénot?
-Join the conversation in the Obelisk chat room, and if you enjoy content like this, consider becoming a member to unlock exclusive essays, downloadables, and discounts at the Obelisk Store.
+Join the conversation in our Discord, and if you enjoy content like this, consider becoming a member for exclusive essays, downloadables, and discounts in the Obelisk Store.

 Reed Enger, "Albert Joseph Pénot, Have you seen this bat-woman before?," in Obelisk Art History, Published September 17, 2021; last modified November 06, 2022, http://www.arthistoryproject.com/artists/albert-joseph-penot/.